 Fee-for-Service Care Management Through its Care Management Services, PLAN of PA seeks to improve the lives of individuals living with a Mental Health Disabilty by working with each person to develop a support network unique to his or her needs – encouraging independence,...Read More

-Special Needs Trust Services The PLAN of PA Special Needs Trust for the Mentally Disabled allows the establishment of an account for the benefit of a person with a disability.
-This trust account can pay for supplemental needs while at the same time protecting government...Read More
+The PLAN of PA Special Needs Trust allows for the establishment of an account for the benefit of those individuals with lifelong disabilities.
+This trust account can pay for supplemental needs while at the same time protecting government benefits such as SSI (Supplemental...Read More

 Representative Payee PLAN of PA serves as an Organizational Representative Payee for mentally disabled adults (18+ years of age) receiving SSI & SSD benefits from the Social Security Administration.
 PLAN of PA strongly suggests that an individual have a case manager to...Read More